Thomas-Yang/thomas-yang.github.io/_pages/about.md

 # 🔥 News
+- 🔥 **July 2022:** The student supercomputing team won the second prize of SolverChallenge22 on July 21th.
 - 🔥 **July 2022:** Invited to give a talk at HPC Symposium of Open Scientific Computing Consortium on July 9th.
 - 🔥 **July 2022:** One paper is accepted to **PARCO**.
 Congratulations to Qingxiao Sun.
 - 🔥 **June 2022:** One paper (CoGNN) is accepted to **SC'22**.
 Congratulations to Qingxiao Sun.